 It’s no secret that United and Chase have a healthy relationship.
-Between several different co-branded United credit cards and a transfer partnership with Chase’s Ultimate Rewards, it comes as no surprise that updated benefits for United’s top-tier credit card, the United Club℠ Infinite Card, now include new ties with other brands that also feature co-branded Chase credit cards.
+Between several different co-branded United credit cards and as a Chase transfer partner with Chase’s Ultimate Rewards, it comes as no surprise that updated benefits for United’s top-tier credit card, the United Club℠ Infinite Card, now include new ties with other brands that also feature co-branded Chase credit cards.

 Let’s take a look at all the new details for the United Club Infinite card, including its elite status perks, award discounts, and more.

 IHG Platinum Elite Status and Annual Credit

 Are you a fan of elite status?
 Well then, you’re in luck because the United Club Infinite card now comes with complimentary IHG One Rewards Platinum Elite status.
 This is the same level of elite status as offered by the existing IHG One Rewards Premier Credit Card.
 Although Platinum Elite status doesn’t offer free breakfast, you will get other perks, including late checkout, room upgrades, complimentary Wi-Fi, and more.

 In addition to elite status, you’ll also receive a $75 statement credit for purchases at IHG hotels from January 1, 2024, to December 31, 2024.

 Ever wished you could stretch your miles a little further?
 If you’re a United loyalist (or a Chase Ultimate Rewards cardholder), you may want to consider getting a United Club Infinite card.
 Starting immediately, you’ll receive a 10% discount on economy mileage redemptions within the U.S. and Canada.

 Ok, that may not sound so glamorous, but if you’re a frequent domestic flyer, then this could be a compelling reason to sign up for the card — especially if you’re trying to maximize United’s Excursionist Perk for free flights.

 10,000 Bonus Miles When Signing up for CLEAR